pulp-platform/pulpissimo/README.md

 ```

 ### Building the RTL simulation platform
+Note you need Questasim or Xcelium to do a RTL simulation of PULPissimo
+(verilator support planned, but not finished).
+Intel Modelsim for Intel FPGAs
+does *not* work.

 To build the RTL simulation platform, start by getting the latest version of the
 IPs composing the PULP system:
 ```bash